WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 - The character type, `char`.

 - Tuples, if they only contain types that also implement `Copy`.
 For example, `(i32, i32)` implements `Copy`, but `(i32, String)` does not.

+> `Drop` trait and drop mechanism
+>
+> Why scalar types like `u32` doesn't implement `Drop` trait but still be dropped when out of scope?
+>
+> Because scalar types deallocate memory by the drop mechanism.
+The `Drop` trait just adds custom cleanup logic to the existing drop mechanism.
+>
+> `Drop` trait: Provides a way to define **extra custom** cleanup logic for a type.
+When a type implementing `Drop` trait goes out of scope, its drop method is called.
+>
+> Drop mechanism: The overarching system that ensures memory and resources are properly cleaned up when values go out of scope.
+Known as `drop` method (not the `drop` method on `Drop` trait).

 #### Ownership and Functions